-D. Submitting a proposal
+4. Submitting a proposal

-Once we agree on the suitability of the chosen topic, you need to submit to me a formal dissertation proposal.
-This consists of the following:
+Once you both agree on the suitability of the chosen topic, you need to submit to your tutor a formal dissertation proposal.
+You may be given specific rules, but, generally, this consists of the following:

 - Title (provisional) in two parts: a clever, attractive main title and a subtitle.
-Make sure that your title announces your thesis and mentions the texts/author(s) you study (see the examples in the link above). - An abstract: 350 words for the TFG, 500 for the TFM and the PhD.
-An abstract is a brief summary of your dissertation, including your main thesis and arguments.
+Make sure that your title announces your thesis and mentions the texts/author(s) you study (see the examples in the link above). - An abstract: 350 words for the TFG, 500 for the TFM and 1000 for the PhD.
+An abstract is a summary of your dissertation, including your main thesis and arguments.
 The abstract should NOT make announcements ("In this dissertation I am going to deal with the gentleman in Dickens") but summarise arguments ("In this dissertation I argue that Dickens sees the gentleman as an ideal masculine model"). - Keywords (minimum four, maximum eight): these must include the name of the author and the title of the text, and the main issues (for the Dickens example: Victorian fiction, masculinity, gentlemanliness, Charles Dickens, Great Expectations) - A bibliography: minimum 7 titles for the TFG; 10/15 for the TFM and around 25 for the PhD.
 Both for TFMs and PhDs 5 of these secondary sources must be accompanied by a commentary (5 lines at least) explaining why they are important for your dissertation.
 For the TFG this is advisable but not compulsory.